longevityframework/longevity/feature-list.md

   - Polymorphic traits.
   - Controlled vocabularies.
 - Supports domain-level keys and indexes.
-- Provides pre-built repositories with simple, reactive APIs.
+- Pre-built repositories with simple, reactive APIs.
 - Configuration-level optimistic locking.
-- Provides a query DSL for retrieval or streaming of multiple records.
+- Query DSL for retrieval or streaming of multiple records.
-- Provides pre-built integration tests that exercise your repositories against a real database.
+- Pre-built integration tests that exercise your repositories against a real database.
 - Fully featured in-memory repositories for use in other integration testing.